Function rooms

 Lecture Theatre / Terrace Room

-The Terrace Room is also known as the Old JCR.
-Recently (late 2000s) refurbished, these two rooms are an excellent venue for meetings of larger societies.
+The Lecture Theatre, also known as the Old JCR, is an excellent venue for meetings of larger societies.